Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Given that this is a long and detailed review, we’ve included jump-to links above for your convenience.

 In the video above, John (from the Test Prep Insight team) covers everything you need to know about the DAT Bootcamp prep course in under 10 minutes, including whether we think it’s worth it.
-Please continue reading for more detail.
+Please continue reading our full written review below for more detail.

 DAT Bootcamp Price & Course Options